 Two major challenges when building a home lab is figuring out the power consumption and heat dissipation that will radiate from the systems.
 These two are usually coupled together: a system that is hungry for power usually needs a bit more cooling and emits a fair amount of noise.
 I pondered on these same challenges when building my home lab and came up with the idea that it must be possible to “go green” and still have a viable home lab.
 The first time I formally wrote on the idea was around building a new, green workstation in my “Building A Green Performance Desktop” challenge.
 But I never did take the time to really go over those same underlying efforts that punctuated the home lab build.

-To borrow one of the most horribly abused business jargon in history, let’s “open the kimono” on my home lab’s green design strategy and go over some key decisions that were made along the way.
+Let’s dig into my home lab’s green design strategy and go over some key decisions that were made along the way.

 Functional Design Comes First